Table of contents

 Now that you know a bit more about Gen Z and its habits, here are five specific tips to help you reach them with your marketing.

 Because of Gen Z’s passionate views on social and environmental issues, you’ll need to be completely transparent and lead with your values and mission if you want to make an authentic connection.
-For example, if your brand is focused on sustainability, share what you’re doing to reduce waste, use sustainable materials, and how you’re working to reduce your carbon footprint.
+For example, if your brand is focused on sustainability, share what you’re doing to reduce waste and use sustainable materials and how you’re working to reduce your carbon footprint.

-In another example, the owners of Melbourne restaurant Sable say they launched the business to showcase “the true potential of plant-based and vegan culture through passion and positivity.
-We believe in a world where making ethical and compassionate choices come without sacrifice.”
+For example, the owners of Melbourne restaurant Sable say they launched the business to showcase “ … the true potential of plant-based and vegan culture through passion and positivity.
+We believe in a world where making ethical and compassionate choices comes without sacrifice.”
 (That means offering food so tasty you wouldn’t know it’s vegan!)
 Being vegan themselves makes for a completely authentic fit between their values and messaging.

-Almost 90% of Gen Zs use at least one social media platform multiple times each day, and 66% of them use three or more different social media channels repeatedly each day.
+Almost 90% of Gen Zers use at least one social media platform multiple times each day, and 66% of them use three or more different social media channels repeatedly each day.

-- 58% of Gen Zs browse social media for shopping inspiration
+· 58% of Gen Zers browse social media for shopping inspiration.

-Almost all successful social media emphasises eye-catching visual content, especially sub-60-second videos.
-The form is easily digestible, super shareable and, often at least, spontaneous and easy to make.
+Almost all successful social media emphasizes eye-catching visual content, especially sub-60-second videos.
+The form is easily digestible, super shareable, and, often at least, spontaneous and easy to make.